Winnersh: Education

 The area is served by three primary schools: Winnersh Primary School, Wheatfield Primary School and Bearwood Primary School.
 There is one secondary school, The Forest School, an all-boys' school dating from 1957. in addition there are three nursery/pre-school establishments; The Greenwood Pre-school, Hapitots Day Nursery and Pre-school and Toad Hall Nursery.

-Population
+Demographics

 The 2001 census recorded 7,939 people living in 2,953 households in the parish.
 Of these homes, 2,444 were Owner Occupied, 290 were Social Rented homes, 195 were Privately Rented and 24 homes were Rent Free.
 Below are some other facts the census data revealed about Winnersh:

 7,431 people live in an unshared house or bungalow, 238 people live in flats or maisonettes, 182 live in caravans or other temporary structures.